nbinwal/three-tier-app/Readme.md

 1.  **Configure Cloud SQL Database Access:**
     * Spin up a private IP VM in the same VPC as the Cloud SQL Instance.
+    * Set Up Cloud Nat for that VM to communicate to the Internet.
     * Download and set up the Cloud SQL Proxy.

     ```bash